BaseCampCoding/Django-Coffee-Shop/README.md

 In this assignment you have been given a mostly complete Django Project.
 The frontend for the application has been provided for you.
-The only thing missing is:
+The only things missing are:

 - the Models
 - the URLs